On this dayNov 10, 1898

 “If you see the negro out voting tomorrow, tell him stop," one of the leaders, former Confederate Colonel Alfred Moore Waddell, told a gun-waving white audience on the eve of Wilmington's 1898 election.
 "If he doesn’t, shoot him down.
 Shoot him down in his tracks.”
 Mr. Waddell vowed to “choke the current of the Cape Fear River” with Black bodies if he had to.

-On November 10, Red Shirts, militiamen, and white mobs surged through Wilmington’s streets and massacred 60 or more Black men.
+On November 10, Red Shirts, militiamen, and white mobs surged through Wilmington’s streets and massacred 60 or more Black people.
 “They gave their lives to vote,” said Hesketh “Nate” Brown, a retired New York City transit manager whose great-great-grandfather, Joshua Halsey, tried to flee the militiamen.

 Mob poses in front of the remains of the Daily Record.